mgoelzer/docker/experimental/docker-stacks.md

 ## Producing a bundle

-The easiest way to produce a bundle is to generate it using `docker-compose` from an existing `docker-compose.yml`.
+The easiest way to produce a bundle is to generate it using `docker-compose` (version [1.8.0-rc1](https://github.com/docker/compose/releases/tag/1.8.0-rc1) or higher) from an existing `docker-compose.yml`.
 Of course, that's just *one* possible way to proceed, in the same way that `docker build` isn't the only way to produce a Docker image.